-Use-of-Facilities (UFT-12) Rate, section III.B.1 or III.B.2
+Use-of-Facilities (UFT-14) Rate, section III

 b.
 Utility Delivery

 a.
 Utility Delivery

 The monthly Billing Factor for the Utility Delivery rate in section 1.b. shall be the total load on the hour of the Monthly Transmission Peak Load at the Points of Delivery specified as Utility Delivery facilities.